robrohan/csvToIcs/readme.md

 # CSV to ICS

+*Note* this app has been rolled into HungryLegs: https://github.com/robrohan/hungrylegs

 This is a simple utility to convert a CSV file to an ICS file.
 I needed something simple to help make training plans into calendar events.
 This isn't production level software, this isn't a product, it's a quick 'n dirty utility.

 It takes a CSV file in the form of: